Welcome to 17000 Islands, an interactive experiment in documentary image making.

 The physical park itself is a idealized replica of Indonesia’s 17 thousand islands and their diverse cultures.
 The digital experience recreates these islands through the use of short films and audio clips, and allows the viewer to remix the original footage into their own interpretation.
 This new film is then added back into the experience as a new “island”.

-Build a powerful web-based timeline editing console that would allow a viewer to assemble and edit video footage, sound, text, subtitles, as well as record audio and do all of this though the old plain and simple web browser.
+Building a timeline editing console allows a viewer to assemble and edit video footage, sound, text, subtitles, as well as record audio.
+In a simple web browser.

 On an interface design and programming level, we pushed useful toolsets like jQuery and WebAudio, and HTML5 video and canvas elements to places that were difficult to get to but allowed for drag and drop clip assembly, super fine-grain control of media in and out points, and real-time compositing.

-On a backend functionality level (nerd alert!), 17k uses websockets, Node.js, and FFMPEG in combination with in-browser hardware access to allow for audio recording through a microphone input straight through to the web-server.
+On a backend functionality level 17k uses websockets, Node.js, and FFMPEG in combination with in-browser hardware access to allow for audio recording through a microphone input straight through to the web-server.

 On a work flow level, the 17k editor is all about content creation, both online and offline.
 The final save functionality involves the conversion of ones completed piece into a downloadable file that can be imported into Final Cut Pro for conversion into a complete high-res version of what is now a film, thereby extending the reach of the documentary back into the theatre.

-Make this all fun and engaging, and to encourage an audience to become participants and part of an informative documentary experience.
+How do you make this all fun and engaging, and encourage an audience to become participants in an informative documentary experience?

 17k has a visual and conceptual counterpoint to the linear, timeline-based experience outlined above in the form of a very non-linear, organic experience, loosely labelled the Island Builder.
 Powered by a simple but complex algorithm, the Voronoi equation, the Island Builder divides a space into a crystalline lattice structure, allowing us to break the video into shapes other than the rectilinear.